Telephone Party Lines

 Television was “black and white” or, as I used to point out, mostly shades of gray.
 I studied it as a kid from about ONE INCH away.
 Most of the time, adults were telling kids to MOVE BACK from the TV as we watched and we always sat on the floor and scooted closer.
 I think there was a semi-serious concern about X-RAY emissions or something like that.
 The TV itself was huge, held vacuum tubes, rheostats, capacitors, and all kinds of mystical electrical components that could KILL A KID if they opened up the back and touched anything!
 Well-known fact.

 Grandpa was an early-adopter for his time and place.
-Having built a respected little tractor repair business in the nearby farm town, as well as being a farmer himself, he saw advantages in modern equipment.
+Having built a respectable farm equipment repair business in the little town nearby, as well as being a part-time farmer and cattle rancher himself, he saw advantages in modern equipment.
 This afforded a few conveniences, such as a telephone for the business… which ALSO rang the telephone at the farm house, a few miles down the road from the repair shop.
 If Grandpa was busy at the shop, perhaps Granny would pick up the incoming call.
 More often, a farmer with a broken-down tractor was calling after hours needing help.

 Did you think the feature of a call ringing on two phones was new?
 No, BUT, here’s how the phones worked on a “party line”: